AllenCellModeling/fish_morphology_code/fish_morphology_code/processing/structure_organization/README.md

 The `.pth` file corresponding to the best model should be manually copied to the folder `local_organization/best_model/` for further use.

-### Inference on new data
+### Inference on the data used in the paper

 The script `inference/inference.py` uses the best model selected by the user to perform classification on new images.
 In addition, this script also uses the Allen Cell Structure Segmenter [1] to identify background regions in the input data and mask them out from the final classification maps.
 The input data is organized in the CSV file `database/database.csv`.
 Each row in this file corresponds to an input z-stack for which the inference will be performed on.
 Results are saved in the folder `structure_organization/output/` as the z-stacks are processed one at the time.
 An additional CSV file `database/database_cell.csv` is used to load the single cell manual segmentation.
 For each input z-stack an output z-stack is produced.
 The slices of the output z-stack are:

-1 - Highest mean intensity slice form the original input z-stack.
+1. Highest mean intensity slice form the original input z-stack.
-2 - Probaility map for class Diffuse/others
+2. Probaility map for class Diffuse/others
-3 - Probaility map for class Fibers
+3. Probaility map for class Fibers
-4 - Probaility map for class Disorganized puncta
+4. Probaility map for class Disorganized puncta
-5 - Probaility map for class Organized Puncta
+5. Probaility map for class Organized Puncta
-6 - Probaility map for class Organized Z-disks
+6. Probaility map for class Organized Z-disks
-7 - Final classification map based on the highest probability 8 - Single cell manual segmentation
+7. Final classification map based on the highest probability
+8. Single cell manual segmentation

 The classes in the 7th slice are encoded as follow:

-0 - Background
+0. Background
-1 - Diffuse/others
+1. Diffuse/others
-2 - Fibers
+2. Fibers
-3 - Disorganized puncta
+3. Disorganized puncta
-4 - Organized Puncta
+4. Organized Puncta
-5 - Organized Z-disks
+5. Organized Z-disks

+** Disclaimer on intensity issues.

 # 2 - Global structural alignment